phw/peek/README.md

 ## Frequently Asked Questions
 ### How can I capture mouse clicks and/or key strokes?
 Peek does not support this natively.
-But you could install [key-mon](https://github.com/critiqjo/key-mon) which is usually included in most distributions, so you can easily install with your package manager.
+But you could install an external tool like [key-mon](https://github.com/critiqjo/key-mon) which is usually included in most distributions, so you can easily install with your package manager.
 Then start key-mon with `key-mon --visible_click`.
 The `--visible_click` option is for drawing small circles around mouse clicks.

 ### The recording area is all black, how can I record anything?